 Survey of various analytical and methodological tools of the social sciences.
 Special emphasis on traditionalism/revisionism, realism/liberalism, and interpretive schemas from other social science disciplines including psychology, sociology, and anthropology.
-Cross-credited with POS 3303.
-Only three hours credit will be awarded for HIS 3303 or POS 3303.
-Fall.
-(Changing to Spring in 2014-2015) Prerequisite: None.
+Cross-credited with GOV 3303.
+Only three hours credit will be awarded for HIS 3303 or GOV 3303.
+Spring.
 Three semester hours